HonsonCooky/cookie-nvim/README.md

   of languages I would like to setup.
 This is mostly due to either their link to my Neovim setup (thus, if I need to make changes, I should be able to do so anywhere), or their likelihood to be a pre-existing language on a device (Linux comes with C and Rust).

+- **_Minimal Tools_**: Neovim is highly configurable, and the community has created so many amazing different extensions that's it easy to keep adding more and more to your setup.
+My first configuration was greedy; A complicated web of plugins that made learning and maintaining my setup so much more difficult.
+For this version of my configuration, I've focused on providing the bare minimum that I actually need.
+To figure this out, I created a configuration with a minimal language assistance setup and tried to program.
+I quickly learnt which tools were critical for me, and which tools were okay to replace with CLI commands.
+Thus, I've found my personal minimalist build; The bare minimum I need to work efficiently within Neovim.
+Everything else is a CLI command that I just need to learn.
+By forcing myself into the CLI, I learn how to use these tools better.

 ## Windows First Thinking